davecom/ClassicComputerScienceProblemsInSwift/README.md

 ## Versioning

-The Playground is compatible with Swift 3.1 (Xcode 8.3).
-The final version of the book will include updated source code compatible with Swift 4.
+The Playground is compatible with Swift 4 (Xcode 9).

 ## License